Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Green Core

-Open lawn doesn’t have to mean empty space.
-A small patch of grass surrounded by layered tropical planting gives the garden a calm center while keeping the edges lush.
+You don’t have to plant every square inch to get a tropical feeling.
+A small patch of lawn surrounded by layered tropical planting gives you a calm center while keeping the edges lush and interesting.

-This works best in compact back gardens where you still want room to walk or sit.
-Keep the grass area simple.
+This works brilliantly in compact back gardens where you still need somewhere to walk or set a chair.

-Then build dense borders with palms, monstera, and low shrubs to hold the space together.
+Keep that center grass area simple and manageable, then build thick borders with palms, monstera, and low shrubs to frame everything together.

 @isabelapessina.paisagismo